Tyne Riverside Country Park

 Plan a day out

-There is plenty of free car parking spaces within the park
+There are plenty of free car-parking spaces within the park.

 Outdoor enthusiasts are spoilt for choice.
 There are miles and miles of footpaths and bridleways to explore and great off-road cycling.

-Hedley’s Riverside Café is a superb dog-friendly coffee shop located in the beautiful the park.
-Open daily and serving all day breakfast, home made scones, soup, snacks and hot drinks.
-The Keelmans Lodge is at the entrance to the park and serves up great food and has its own brewery on site.
+Hedley’s Riverside Café is a superb dog-friendly coffee shop located in the park.
+It's open daily and serves all-day breakfasts, home-made scones, soups, snacks and hot drinks.
+The Keelmans Lodge is at the entrance to the park and also serves up great food and has its own brewery on site.